AIOps

 Observe

-Telemetry pipelines ingest logs, metrics, and traces from across your infrastructure.
-Data reduction processors filter noise at the source - deduplicating repetitive entries, sampling high-volume streams, converting verbose logs to compact metrics, and routing data to the appropriate destinations based on content and priority.
-This stage ensures that downstream systems and AI teammates work with signal rather than noise.
+Telemetry pipelines ingest logs, metrics, traces, and change events from across your infrastructure.
+Data reduction processors filter noise at the source, deduplicating repetitive entries, sampling high-volume streams, converting verbose logs to compact metrics, and routing data to the appropriate destinations based on content and priority.

 Engage